jmiraal/nd081-c2-Building-and-deploying-cloud-native-applications-from-scratch-project-starter/README.md

 4. Deploy app to Kubernetes, and check your deployment with `kubectl config get-contexts`.

-**STUDENT NOTE: I forgot to save the screenshot of this command, but this is the web ap running in the Kubernetes:**
+**STUDENT NOTE: I forgot to save the screenshot of this command, but this is the web ap running on the Kubernetes:**

 ![](screenshots/AKS_APP_Front.png)